cybersamx/go-recipes/http/README.md

 ## Server

+* [Form](server/form) - a recipe that processes a form submission (object binding and validation) using the gin framework.
 * [JWT](server/jwt) - a recipe that shows the handling of simple web form submission and a simple authentication using JWT.
 * [Static HTTP server](server/static) - a recipe that implements a simple http server serving static content.